Kernel vs Smart (previously know as Smartshares)

 - No automatic rebalancing; manual adjustments are required

-Our View: The finer features of Smartshares and Kernel are important.
+Our View: The finer features of Smart and Kernel are important.
 We believe that Kernel offers several advantages to streamline the investment process and reduce costs for regular investors.
 With Kernel, there are no buy/sell spreads to worry about as transactions are direct, and the ability to purchase fractional units ensures that every dollar is fully invested.
-This contrasts with Smartshares, where buying whole units can leave residual cash uninvested (unless using Sharesies, which allows fractional shares), and spreads can add to the cost of transactions.
+This contrasts with Smart, where buying whole units can leave residual cash uninvested (unless using Sharesies, which allows fractional shares), and spreads can add to the cost of transactions.

 Kernel also provides immediate investment allocation through the Kernel wallet and transparent reporting on fund performance and composition, making it easier for investors to track their investments and make informed decisions.
 While Kernel does not offer automatic rebalancing, the platform's user-friendly interface and daily order processing make manual adjustments straightforward.

-Smartshares, on the other hand, have certain limitations, such as the need for a broker to sell units, buy/sell spreads when trading on the NZX, and the lack of automatic rebalancing.
+Smart, on the other hand, have certain limitations, such as the need for a broker to sell units, buy/sell spreads when trading on the NZX, and the lack of automatic rebalancing.
 Using a platform like Sharesies will reduce some of these issues, but you'll pay transaction fees for the privilege and create tax filing complexities.

 We believe that investors seeking a cost-effective, efficient, and straightforward investment experience will find Kernel the better option.
 Its low-cost structure, elimination of brokerage fees, and flexibility with fractional units provide a more seamless and economical approach to investing in index funds.